nicshackle/Candela/README.md

 # Candela

-Wireless LED 'throwie' lights, controllable over OSC.
+Wireless RGB LED lights, controllable over OSC.
 Designed for use in a hackathon.

+OSC is implemented over UDP, so can react very quickly (good for real time visaulizations).

 ##Usage